ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-authentication-brute-force-account-compromise-investigation/README.md

 > 👉 **Use this repository as case-based learning**
 These investigations are designed to be read like **real SOC case files**, showing not just *what* happened, but *how* an analyst reasoned through the incident using multiple data sources.

+The investigation demonstrates how an analyst:
+- Identifies automated authentication abuse using source IP and request frequency
+- Differentiates enumeration activity from targeted credential attacks
+- Confirms account compromise using authentication success patterns
+- Detects credential reuse from secondary sources
+- Identifies insecure logging practices that expose sensitive credentials

 ---